St Michael's Church, Melksham: Architecture

 The church has a chancel and five-bay nave, with north and south aisles and north and south chapels, and a west tower.

 Pevsner wrote: "... it is a big church, and so it is all the more remarkable that its Norman predecessor was just as big."
 The chancel dates from the 12th century, evidenced externally by a string course decorated with cylindrical billet, and internally by the outlines of decorative arcades on the north and south walls, together with a remnant of an arch in the northeast corner.

 The church was enlarged in the 14th century, and in the mid-15th a clerestory was inserted and a chapel was added on the south side of the chancel.
-The Lady Chapel was built later that century at the east end of the south aisle, and was linked to the holders of the manor, at that time the Brounckers; the chapel was refitted in 1909.
+The Lady Chapel was built later that century at the east end of the south aisle, and was linked to the holders of Melksham manor, at that time the Brounckers; in the 13th century the manor had been granted to Amesbury Abbey.
+The chapel was refitted in 1909.

 Extensive remodelling in 1845 by T.H.
 Wyatt included moving the four-stage 16th-century tower from the crossing to the west end, and adding a vestry and chapel on the north side.
 In 1881 the chancel was restored.
 The fine carved limestone reredos of 1894 is by C.E.
 Ponting, and the carved oak chancel screen is of the same date.
 Stained glass in the nave and chancel is by Ward and Hughes, 1884, and the Lady Chapel has glass of 1897 by Kempe.

-The eight bells in the tower were recast by John Taylor & Co in 1924.
+The tower carries ten bells.
+Eight were recast by John Taylor & Co in 1924, and two were added in 2026.